NN Running Team

 NN Running Team is a professional running team based in the Netherlands.
 It was founded in 2017 by Jos Hermens, the director of Global Sports Communication.
 The team's title sponsor is the Dutch insurance company NN Group.
 The running team includes some of the most accomplished distance runners in the world, including many Olympians.
 One of NN Running Team's training camps is located in Kaptagat, Kenya.

-As of January 2023, the team consisted of over 70 athletes from eight different countries, including 50 men and 20 women.
-Some of its most notable members are: marathon world record holder Eliud Kipchoge, Geoffrey Kamworor, Kenenisa Bekele, Joshua Cheptegei and multiple world record holder Letesenbet Gidey.
+As of January 2023, the team consisted of over 70 athletes from eight countries, including 50 men and 20 women.
+Some of its most notable members are former marathon world record holder Eliud Kipchoge, Geoffrey Kamworor, Kenenisa Bekele, 5000m and 10000m world record holder Joshua Cheptegei, and half marathon world record holder Letesenbet Gidey.
 Since its inception, members of the team achieved (as of March 2022):